hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `pod_subnet_id` - (Optional) The ID of the Subnet where the pods in the default Node Pool should exist.
 Changing this forces a new resource to be created.

 -> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/PodSubnetPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://docs.microsoft.com/azure/aks/configure-azure-cni#register-the-podsubnetpreview-preview-feature) for more information.

+* `proximity_placement_group_id` - (Optional) The ID of the Proximity Placement Group.
+Changing this forces a new resource to be created.

 * `scale_down_mode` - (Optional) Specifies the autoscaling behaviour of the Kubernetes Cluster.
 Allowed values are `Delete` and `Deallocate`.
 Defaults to `Delete`.
 Changing this forces a new resource to be created.